 Add your adapter-specific dbt variant (e.g. dbt-postgres) that can be found on MeltanoHub.

-meltano add transformer dbt-<adapter_name> # For example meltano add transformer dbt-postgres
+meltano add utility dbt-<adapter_name> # For example meltano add utility dbt-postgres

 meltano config dbt-snowflake set --interactive